MScha99/DiceAndTiles-Backend/README.md

 # DiceAndTiles-Backend
-django rest framework + postgresql + pgadmin4
+backend consisting of Django Rest Framework  with postgresql and pgadmin4